10 Best Handheld Ham Radios in 2023 | (Ranked by a Marine)

 Expect less than 12 hours of usage time on a single charge.
 Maybe “sucks” was the wrong term, but there is certainly better out there.

-This radio has both digital and analog modes and encompasses the nifty digital mode, DMR by Motorola.
+The power output modes are 5W and 1W.
+This radio has both digital and analog modes and encompasses the nifty digital mode, DMR, by Motorola.

 Unfortunately, since these were originally designed to be used as commercial devices, they are not dual-band, so you need to choose either UHF or VHF.

+Since the majority of repeaters nowadays are UHF, I’ve chosen to review the UHF model and not the VHF model, so we’re dealing with a range of 400-480MHz.
 This actually sounds like a lot of bad news thus far, but don’t worry, good news to come!
-You can utilize FM transceiving when not in DMR and you can expect a pretty good range of roughly 7KM.
+You can utilize FM transceiving when not in DMR, and you can expect a pretty good range of roughly 7KM.

 Key Features

-• 5 watt and 1-watt power modes with a 2000 mAh Li-Ion battery pack
+• 5-watt and 1-watt power modes with a 2000 mAh Li-Ion battery pack

-• DMR digital capabilities as well as FM transceiving
+• DMR digital capabilities, as well as FM transceiving

 • In the box, you’ll get two antennas of differing lengths for UHF bands (or VHF if you choose that model), a charger, power adapter, spare screws, belt clip, and programming cable

-7. TYT UV8000E
+6. TYT UV8000E

 Check Price on Amazon

-My review: TYT has really pushed the boundaries of what handheld ham radios are capable of with this 10-watt cross repeater monstrosity.
-I didn’t mention 10 watts in my guide as a normal power output probably because it’s not, and there’s a good reason for that.
+My review: TYT has really pushed the boundaries of what handheld ham radios are capable of with this 10-watt cross-repeater monstrosity.
+I didn’t mention 10 watts in my guide as a normal power output, probably because it’s not, and there’s a good reason for that.

-Obviously, using the radio to its fullest potential wouldn’t be ideal for having a conversation but more so for gathering quick and vital intelligence or calling for help.
-Aside from that, and surprisingly with how much it has to protect, this little radio is extremely tough and durable so long as you keep its internal temperatures down.
-The 5W power mode also works great and overall, experience with the TYT UV8000E is excellent.
-You have reliable transmitting power when you need it and that’s what really counts here.
+Aside from that, and surprisingly, with how much it has to protect, this little radio is extremely tough and durable so long as you keep its internal temperatures down.
+The 5W power mode also works great, and overall, my experience with the TYT UV8000E is excellent.
+You have reliable transmitting power when you need it, which really counts here.

 Key Features